BlackBoiler vs. Gavel Exec (2026): Automated Pipeline vs. Interactive AI Review

 Key differences

-• AI capabilities: Gavel Exec includes AI contract review, redlining, clause rewriting, drafting, and an interactive chat interface in Word.
-BlackBoiler focuses on automated redlining and does not include drafting tools or a chat interface.
+• AI capabilities: Gavel Exec supports review, redlining, drafting, and AI chat.
+BlackBoiler focuses on automated redlining.

 When evaluating the legal tech company BlackBoiler,